Submission Guidelines

 • Author name(s): Provide name, designation and affiliation, full postal and email addresses for each author.
 Please also indicate who the corresponding author is.
 The e-mail address of the corresponding author must be mentioned for further correspondence.
 Corresponding Author acts on behalf of all co-authors and ensures that questions related to the accuracy or integrity of any part of the work are appropriately addressed.

-• Thereafter heading and sub-headings of articles may be chosen by the authors based on demands of articles.
+• Heading and sub-headings of articles may be chosen by the authors based on demands of articles.
 Main headings shall be prime letters capitals and sub-headings in sentence case.
 Altogether this portion of article should describe fully about the technologies/processes/products and their features, potential of impact on improving life of common people.

 • List of symbols: Should be avoided, if at all needed all symbols must be defined wherever used in the text.